WPChill/download-monitor-for-woocommerce/readme.txt

 1. Login to your website and go to the Plugins section of your admin panel.
 2. Click the Add New button.
 3. Under Install Plugins, click the Upload link.
-4. Select the plugin zip file (dlm-woocommerce-integration.zip) from your computer then click the Install Now button.
+4. Select the plugin zip file (download-monitor-woocommerce-integration.zip) from your computer then click the Install Now button.
 5. You should see a message stating that the plugin was installed successfully.
 6. Click the Activate Plugin link.

 **For manual installation 2:**

 1. You should have access to the server where WordPress is installed.
 If you don\'t, see your system administrator.
-2. Copy the plugin zip file (dlm-woocommerce-integration.zip) up to your server and unzip it somewhere on the file system.
+2. Copy the plugin zip file (download-monitor-woocommerce-integration.zip) up to your server and unzip it somewhere on the file system.
 3. Copy the \"dlm-aam-woocommerce-integration\" folder into the /wp-content/plugins directory of your WordPress installation.
 4. Login to your website and go to the Plugins section of your admin panel.
 5. Look for \"Download Monitor & Restrict Content integration\" and click Activate.